johnobrien8642/RUMBLR_PROD/README.md

-Hi, welcome to my clone of Tumblr, Rumblr.
-Simply follow the link below and create a profile.
+Hi, welcome to my clone of Tumblr, called Rumblr.

+To use the site you can either create your own account or log in with this guest account:

+email: guest@email.com
+password: password

 https://rumblr.app